cbushdor/MyHeadersFill_file/README.md

 # Introduction
 Creates a file header according to file extension!
-Can be included wih command line (not installed yet).
+Can be included with a command line too where cursor is (not installed yet).

 # Instruction to install plugin
 TODO!